pypeit/PypeIt/doc/coadd3d.rst

 .. code-block:: ini

     Delta RA x cos(Dec) = 1.0" W
-    Delta Dec = 1.0" S
+    Delta Dec = 2.0" N

 The offset convention used in PypeIt is that positive offsets translate the RA and Dec of a frame to higher RA (i.e. more East) and higher Dec (i.e. more North).
-In the above example, the coadd3d file looks like the following:
+In the above example, frame 2 is 1" to the West of frame 1, meaning that we need to move frame 2 by 1" to the East (i.e. a correction of +1").
+Similarly, we need to more frame 2 by 2" South (i.e. a correction of -2").
+Therefore, in the above example, the coadd3d file would look like the following:

 .. code-block:: ini